Harold Moody: Legacy

-The book Negro Victory: The life story of Dr Harold Moody, by David A. Vaughan, was published in 1950.
+The book Negro Victory: The Life Story of Dr Harold Moody, by David A. Vaughan, was published in 1950.

 The house where Moody lived at 164 Queen's Road, Peckham, now has a blue plaque dedicated to him that was erected in 1995 by English Heritage.

-The National Portrait Gallery, London, has a bronze bust of Moody, cast in 1946 by his brother Ronald (1900–1984).
+The National Portrait Gallery, London, has a bronze bust of Moody, cast in 1997 from a 1946 portrait, by his brother Ronald (1900–1984).

 In 2008, Stephen Bourne's short biography Dr Harold Moody was published by Southwark Council and distributed free of charge to schools and public libraries in the London Borough of Southwark.

-A short silent animation (by Jason Young) about his married life was produced in 1998, entitled The Story of Dr. Harold Moody.
+A short silent animation (by Jason Young) entitled The Story of Dr. Harold Moody, about his married life, was produced in 1998.

 Dr Harold Moody Park in Nunhead was officially opened in 1999.

 Moody is named on the list of "100 Great Black Britons".

 On 13 March 2019, a Nubian Jak Community Trust commemorative blue plaque was unveiled outside the YMCA Club at Tottenham Court Road, where the League of Coloured Peoples was founded at a meeting 88 years earlier.

-On 1 September 2020, a Google Doodle celebrating his life was shown.
+On 1 September 2020, a Google Doodle celebrating Moody's life was shown, marking the day on which he arrived in the UK in 1904 to pursue his medical studies.

-In 2020, Dr Harold Moody was featured in Stephen Bourne's book Under Fire - Black Britain in Wartime 1939–45 (The History Press).
+In 2020, Moody was featured in Stephen Bourne's book Under Fire: Black Britain in Wartime 1939–45 (The History Press).

 In 2021, Stephen Bourne's eBook The Life of Dr Harold Moody was published by Pearson Education for use in primary schools (Key Stage 2, 9–11 years).

+In February 2025, the Harold Moody Health Centre opened in Walworth, south London.